rejojer/PageIndex/README.md

 python3 run_pageindex.py --md_path /path/to/your/document.md
 ```

-> Note: in this function, we use "#" to determine node heading and their levels.
+> Note: in this mode, we use "#" to determine node headings and their levels.
 For example, "##" is level 2, "###" is level 3, etc. Make sure your markdown file is formatted correctly.
-If your Markdown file was converted from a PDF or HTML, we don't recommend using this function, since most existing conversion tools cannot preserve the original hierarchy.
-Instead, use our [PageIndex OCR](https://pageindex.ai/blog/ocr), which is designed to preserve the original hierarchy, to convert the PDF to a markdown file and then use this function.
+If your Markdown file was converted from a PDF or HTML, we don't recommend using this mode, since most existing conversion tools cannot preserve the original hierarchy.
+Instead, use our [PageIndex OCR](https://pageindex.ai/blog/ocr), which is designed to preserve the original hierarchy, to convert the PDF to a markdown file and then use this mode.
 </details>

 ### Agentic Vectorless RAG Example